AniketBulusu/HealthAdvice/README.md

 # HealthAdvice
 Using Java &amp; JavaFX to develop a user-friendly interface to collect and analyze user data.
-The platform will offer personalized health recommendations, simplifying the process of making informed and healthier lifestyle choices.
+The platform will offer personalized health recommendations, simplifying the process of making informed and healthier lifestyle choices